Overview of Validation

-Prior to the commencement of Validation, the multi-stakeholder group (MSG) is encouraged to undertake a self-assessment of adherence to the EITI Standard.
-The Validation Guide includes a provision that: “where the MSG wishes that Validation pays particular attention to assessing certain objectives or activities in accordance with the MSG work plan, these should be outlined upon the request of the MSG”.
+Prior to the commencement of Validation, the multi-stakeholder group is encouraged to undertake a self-assessment of adherence to the EITI Standard.
+The Validation Guide includes a provision that: “where the multi-stakeholder group wishes that Validation pays particular attention to assessing certain objectives or activities in accordance with the multi-stakeholder group work plan, these should be outlined upon the request of the multi-stakeholder group ”.
 The national secretariat is requested to collate the documentation and other sources that demonstrate progress with meeting the EITI Requirements, including multi-stakeholder group minutes.
 Stakeholders are also invited to prepare any other documentation they consider relevant.
 A guidance note on preparing for Validation is available.

 2. Initial data collection and stakeholder consultation undertaken by the EITI International Secretariat.

 The International Secretariat reviews the relevant documentation, visits the country and consults stakeholders.
-This will include meetings with the MSG, the Independent Administrator and other key stakeholders, including stakeholders that are represented on, but not directly participating in, the MSG.
+This includes meetings with the multi-stakeholder group, the Independent Administrator and other key stakeholders, including stakeholders that are represented on, but not directly participating in, the multi-stakeholder group.
 The Board maintains a standardised procedure for data collection, addressing stakeholder consultation and deadlines for the completion of the initial assessment.

-Based on these consultations, the International Secretariat will prepare a report making an initial assessment of progress against requirements in accordance with the Validation Guide.
-The initial assessment will not include an overall assessment of compliance.
+Based on these consultations, the International Secretariat will prepare a report making an initial evaluation of progress towards requirements in accordance with the Validation Guide.
+The initial assessment will not include an overall assessment of progress.

 The report is submitted to the Validator.
-The National Coordinator (NC) receives a copy.
-Comments on the facts are welcome but NC and the MSG are encouraged to defer any major commentary until they receive the Validator’s report.
+The National Coordinator receives a copy.
+Comments on the facts are welcome but National Coordinators and the multi-stakeholder group are encouraged to defer any major commentary until they receive the Validator’s draft report.

 3. Independent Validation.

-The Validator assesses whether the Secretariat's initial assessment been carried out in accordance with the Validation Guide.
-This will include: a detailed desk review of the relevant documentation for each requirement and the Secretariat’s initial assessment of each requirement, a risk-based approach for spot checks, and further consultations with stakeholders.
+The Validator assesses whether the Secretariat’s initial assessment has been carried out in accordance with the Validation Guide.
+This will include: a detailed desk review of the relevant documentation for each requirement and the Secretariat’s initial evaluation for each requirement, and a risk-based approach for spot checks, and further consultations with stakeholders.
 The Board may request that the Validator undertake spot checks on specific requirements.

 The Validator comments on the Secretariat’s initial assessment and prepares a Draft Validation Report.
-The MSG is invited to comment on the Draft Validation Report.
-Having considered the MSG’s comments, the Validator compiles a Final Validation Report.
-The Validator writes to the MSG to explain how it has considered their comments.
-The MSG receives a copy of the Final Validation Report.
+The multi-stakeholder group is invited to comment on the Draft Validation Report.
+Having considered the multi-stakeholder group’s comments, the Validator compiles a Final Validation Report.
+The Validator writes to the multi-stakeholder group to explain how it has considered their comments.
+The multi-stakeholder group receives a copy of the Final Validation Report.

-The Final Validation Report will include the Validator’s assessment of compliance with each provision, but not an overall assessment of compliance.
+The Final Validation Report will include the Validator’s assessment of progress with meeting each provision, but not an overall assessment of progress.
 The Validator will be invited to present their findings to the Validation Committee.

 4. Board Review.

-The Validation Committee will review the Final Validation Report and the supporting documentation (including the MSG’s comments).
-The Validation Committee will make a recommendation to the EITI Board on the country’s compliance with the EITI Requirements and, where applicable, any corrective actions required.
+The Validation Committee will review the Final Validation Report and the supporting documentation (including the multi-stakeholder group’s comments).
+The Validation Committee will then make a recommendation to the EITI Board on the country’s progress with meeting the EITI Standard and, where applicable, any corrective actions required.

-The EITI Board will make the final determination of whether the requirements are met or unmet, and on the country’s overall compliance in accordance with provision 8.3.a.ii of the EITI Board’s procedures for oversight of EITI implementation.
+The EITI Board will make the final determination of whether the requirements are met or unmet, and on the country’s overall level of progress in accordance with Article 6 of the EITI Board’s procedures for oversight of EITI implementation.